leapdragon/GACD-Week3-Project/CodeBook.md

 FrequencyBodyBodyGyroscopeJerkMagnitudeMean | fBodyBodyGyroJerkMag-mean() | Body Body Gyroscope Jerk Magnitude Mean (Frequency Domain)
 FrequencyBodyBodyGyroscopeJerkMagnitudeStdDeviation | fBodyBodyGyroJerkMag-std() | Body Body Gyroscope Jerk Magnitude Standard Deviation (Frequency Domain)

-## Data Format: Mean_and_Std_Summary.txt
+## Data Format: Mean_and_Std_Complete.txt

-This file has the following columns:
+This intermediate file is the raw data before means are calculated for each subject, activity, and variable.
+It has the following columns:

 - **"Subject" (column 1):** The unique subject (identified by an integer) that generated the data
-- **"Activity" (column 2):** The activity in which the subject was engaged for the supplied variable, using the human-readable values in activity_labels.txt (in original ZIP)
+- **"Activity" (column 2):** The name of the activity in which the subject was engaged, using the human-readable values in activity_labels.txt (in original ZIP)
-- **"Variable" (column 3):** The variable for which the mean has been calculated (refer to variable names above for mappings to features.txt)
-- **"MeanValue" (column 4):** The mean value for all measurements in the test and train datasets for this subject, activity, and variable

-The file is sorted first by subject and then by activity.
+- **Variables (columns 3-66):** Mean and standard deviation data subsetted from the variables outlined in features.txt (in original ZIP), named and with meanings as outlined above.

 ## Data Manipulations Performed